 Broad-Spectrum Support Designed For Extremely Uncertain Times

-Let's be honest... the average American has a lot of immune system stressors working to seriously compromise their health even if there were no dangerous viruses.
+Let's be honest... the average American has a lot of immune system stressors working to seriously compromise their health... even if there were no dangerous biological threats.

-If we just looked closer at the toxins present in our world today, we'd be shocked and appalled. (not to mention how mysterious frequencies seem to activate and energize these nano materials)
+If we just looked closer at the chemical toxins present in our world today, we'd be shocked and appalled. (not to mention how mysterious frequencies seem to activate and energize these nano materials)

 For example... the umbilical cord blood of a new born baby has 287 industrial chemicals that didn't exist 100 years ago.

-As the widespread consumption of GMO foods has risen, so have blood cell disorders, autoimmune disorders, life-threatening allergies, mood disorders, and more.
+As the widespread consumption of GMO foods and graphene-based agriculture has risen, so have blood cell disorders, autoimmune disorders, life-threatening allergies, mood disorders, and more.

 Historically speaking, it's easy to see that kids coming into the world these days are not growing up in the same world their grandparents did.
-There are more toxins and far greater threats to the human immune system than ever before in history.
-And the sad truth is... our baby-boomer generation grew up with far more stressors than our grandparents did.
+There are literally "tons of toxins" and far greater threats to the human immune system than ever before in history.
+And the sad truth is... our baby-boomer generation grew up with far more toxins and stressors than our grandparents did.
 On and on it goes, right?